scala-steward-org/scala-steward-action/README.md

     # will use the last one published.
     scala-steward-version: ''

+    # Scalafmt version to install.
+If not provided, Coursier
+    # will install the default version from its app descriptor.
+    scalafmt-version: ''

     # Scalafix rules for version updates to run after
     # certain updates.
     #